SSDD-2025/practica-sistemas-distribuidos-2025-grupo-11/README.md

 This error page specifically appears when someone registers a new player and leaves their first name and/or last name blank, or when there is already another player with the same first and last name.

 ## Navigation Diagram
+- Blue: Accessible for all users
+- Orange: Accessible for registered users
+- Red: Accessible only for admins
 ![](/images/Navigation%20Diagram/Navigation_Diagram.png)

 ## Database Entities Diagram